 \section{Policy and Implementation}

 The Smart Data Portfolio (SDP) framework is designed as an input-level governance architecture rather than a model-level control mechanism.
-Its central policy contribution is to make data-selection decisions explicit, measurable, and auditable, while preserving institutional discretion over model choice, validation procedures, and optimization routines.
-By operating at the level of data allocation, SDPs translate high-level governance objectives into enforceable constraints without prescribing technical implementations, consistent with emerging standards such as ISO/IEC 42001 \citep{ISO42001}.
+Its central governance contribution is to make data-selection decisions explicit, measurable, and auditable, while preserving institutional discretion over model choice, validation procedures, and optimization routines.
+By operating at the level of data allocation, SDPs deliver enforceable constraints without prescribing technical implementations.
+This approach aligns with regulatory guidance emphasizing accountability for data-driven harms \citep{FTC2021} as well as emerging standards such as ISO/IEC 42001 \citep{ISO42001}.
 This practical focus is especially important for agentic AI systems, whose adaptive and multi-step decision processes can render output-level explanations unstable over time.